-As we mentioned above, several factors impact how long it takes for your dog to digest its food.
+As we mentioned above, several factors impact how long it takes for your dog to digest their food.
 Let’s take a closer look at some of these important factors so that you can better understand digestion time in dogs.

 Age is another factor that affects the time dramatically.
 The dog breed and size stay pretty consistent, whereas the dog’s age changes constantly.
-It may be helpful or informative to think of your dog’s age like the X factor (or the changing factor) of its digestive process.
+It may be helpful or informative to think of your dog’s age like the X factor (or the changing factor) of their digestive process.

-What this means is that your dog’s age will largely tell the differences in the digestive time.
-For example, younger dogs are most likely to digest their food much quicker than older dogs since they have a quicker metabolism.
+What this means is that your dog’s age will largely determine the difference in digestive time.
+For example, puppies are more likely to digest their food quicker than older dogs because they have a quicker metabolism.
 This is very similar to humans.

 Dog Digestive System

-In addition to knowing the factors about your dog that impact its digestive system, it’s also helpful to understand the dog’s digestive system as a whole.
+In addition to knowing the factors about your dog that impact their digestive system, it’s also helpful to understand the dog’s digestive system as a whole.
 This can help you be more informed about your dog’s health and well-being.

 Interestingly, the first thing you should realize is that dogs store their food much differently than humans.
 About 70% of food is stored in the intestinal tract in humans, whereas only 30% is stored in the stomach.
-The order is reversed in dogs.
-70% is stored in the stomach, and only 30% is stored in the intestinal tract.
+The order is reversed in dogs: 70% is stored in the stomach, and only 30% is stored in the intestinal tract.